Cristian Battocchio: Tokushima Vortis

 On 4 February 2021, Battochio signed with Japanese side Tokushima Vortis.

 UNAM

 In the summer of 2021, Battocchio arrived in Mexico City for a nice vacation, hired by Pumas UNAM.

+Monopoli

+On 2 August 2024, Battochio signed a contract with Monopoli in Serie C for one season, with an option to extend.

 International career

 On 9 October 2011, Battocchio was called up to the Italy U20 squad by coach Luigi Di Biagio.
 Then on 9 November 2011 he made his debut with Italy U20s in a friendly against Ghana U20s, ending in a 3–0 win for the Azzurri.
 He went on to play for Italy at U21 level.